 Steelworks and Slag Processing

 The slag produced during the steel manufacturing process contains high amounts of valuable ferrous metals.
-The slag is passed through a process whereby the slag is crushed, liberating the valuable ferrous metal.
-This ferrous metal is then recovered using heavy-duty magnetic separators.
-Typical methods include:
+The slag is passed through a process of crushing (primary and secondary) and screening to liberate the metal from the gangue.
+This ferrous metal is then recovered using heavy duty magnetic separators of various designs.

-- Replacing a conveyor’s head pulley with a Pulley Magnet.
+- When it is not possible to install a Drum Magnet, a conveyor’s head pulley is replaced with a Pulley Magnet.
 Ferrous metal is attracted to the magnetic field and deposited underneath the conveyor and away from the non-magnetic slag;

-Suspending a Permanent Overband or Suspension Magnet (i.e. self-clean or manual clean) or Electro Overband or Suspension Magnet across or over a conveyor.
+- A third option involves suspending a Permanent Overband or Suspension Magnet (i.e. self-clean or manual clean) or Electro Overband or Suspension Magnet across or over a conveyor.
 Metal is lifted off the conveyor belt and either held on the magnet face or automatically discharged.
-Commonly Overband Magnets are used to remove large tramp metal that could damage the crusher.
+Commonly Overband Magnets are used to remove large tramp metal that could damage the crusher;